usfviz/puerh-final/README.md

 # Discussion

-This prototype contains all four of the visulizations we had aimed to include, namely:
+Our project contains all four of the visulizations we aimed to include, namely:
 - A word cloud created from the names of products
 - A scatterplot matrix for numeric variables
 - A parallel coordinates plot to allow for visual comparison of variables